BrightspaceUI/core/README.md

 npm run test:diff:golden
 ```

-Visual-diff goldens in source control must be updated by Travis CI.
+Golden snapshots in source control must be updated by Travis CI.
 To trigger an update, press the "Regenerate Goldens" button in the pull request `visual-difference` test run.

 ## Future Enhancements